 METRO grants various types of standardised, performance-based rebates if certain predefined conditions are met.
 Examples include rebates for achieving certain sales volumes with a customer and for customer loyalty.
 As soon as it can be assumed that a customer fulfils the conditions for granting the rebate, a portion of the revenue is deferred and presented as a contract liability.
 Such contract liabilities are derecognised when the rebate is redeemed by the customer or when the probability that the customer will enforce its rights is remote.
 The rebates are regularly redeemed by customers within one year of the respective recognition of a contract liability.

 Some of the franchise models offered by METRO include multi-component contracts with customers being offered a bundle of different franchise products and services.
 Individual contractual components are made available to customers in a subsidised form, so that the entire agreed consideration is allocated to the individual components in accordance with the relative stand-alone selling prices.

 In some cases, METRO acts as an agent for the delivery of goods or the provision of services.
 In these cases, METRO recognises the expected fee or commission as revenue.

 Operating expenses are recognised as expenses upon utilisation of the service or on the date of their causation.

-METRO’s financial result consists primarily of interest income and expenses.
-Interest is recognised as income or expenses on an accrual basis and, where applicable, using the effective interest method.
-Interest expense on borrowings that is directly attributable to the acquisition or production of a so-called qualified asset represents an exception, as it is included in the acquisition or production costs of the asset capitalised pursuant to IAS 23 (Borrowing Costs).
+Interest expense on borrowings that is directly attributable to the acquisition or production of a so-called qualified asset represents an exception to the recognition of interest through profit or loss, as it is included in the acquisition or production costs of the asset capitalised pursuant to IAS 23 (Borrowing Costs).
 Dividends paid by companies in which METRO holds an interest and which are not accounted for using the equity method are generally recognised as income when the legal claim to payment arises.